PADDLE TRIP INFO

 You may bring your own paddle and life vest.
 However, your life vest must be a standard Coast-Guard approved PFD, not inflated by a cartridge.
 WE REQUIRE LIFE VESTS TO BE WORN AT ALL TIMES WHILE ON THE RIVER.
 VESTS MUST BE ZIPPED AND/OR BUCKLED AT ALL TIMES WHILE ON THE WATER.

-We will be on the water about 3 hours, depending on water levels and the overall ability of the paddlers.
+We will be on the water about2.5 hours, depending on water levels and the overall ability of the paddlers.
 Barring any unforeseen circumstances, trips usually end around 12:00 p.m.
-(4:30 for the Saturday afternoon trips).
 It is not wise to schedule other events on the day of the paddle because of the uncertainty of trip length.

-The trips are not too strenuous, but for anyone not used to paddling, part of this trip will be upstream, which can be a bit tiring.
+The trips on this route are not usually too strenuous, but the high temperatures expected during late July will create risks for heat-related injuries such as sunburn or heat stroke.
+For anyone not used to paddling in hot weather or upstream, the trip can be a bit tiring and difficult.
 Spills can and do occur; so be prepared to get wet.
 Dress for the weather on the day of your paddle.
 Bring rain gear and/or a jacket if rain is forecast.
-A light windbreaker or even a fleece jacket might be handy if it is breezy or chilly.
-Other items to bring along including paddling gloves, hat, sunscreen and sunglasses and insect repellent.
+A light windbreaker might be handy if it is breezy or chilly.
+Other items to bring along include paddling gloves, hat, sunscreen and sunglasses and insect repellent.

 There are port-a-johns where we launch and takeout.
 However, there are NO facilities of any kind along the paddle route.
 Bring enough food and water for the day.
 No drinking water is available along the route.
 We will take frequent water and snack breaks; but we will not stop for lunch.
 Pack your food and water in a small, soft-sided bag that will fit in the kayak – the storage area is only about 12 inches wide.
 Secure cameras, binoculars, phone, and other expensive items in waterproof bags that you can tether to the kayak or wear around your neck.